‘Thank you for everything’: Oklahoma man battling COVID-19 texts mom before going into coma

-OKLAHOMA CITY (KFOR) – A 28-year-old Oklahoma man remains hooked up to machines in an intensive care unit after testing positive for COVID-19.
+OKLAHOMA CITY, Okla.
+(KFOR) – A 28-year-old Oklahoma man remains hooked up to machines in an intensive care unit after testing positive for COVID-19.

 Daniel Welch has been at the mercy of the coronavirus in a medically induced coma for weeks now.